BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - Task 7: Logout.
 - Task 16: Place an Order.

+Important Task 16 correction:

+Task 16 was co-developed with Hassan.

+- Ziad Marzouk was responsible for the Frontend/UI structure, form design, session management logic, user flow, and page behavior.
+- Hassan handled the complex Backend logic, including fetching the true price from the database, secure database insertion, CSRF security, and backend validation.

 These tasks are both critical to user session and user action flow:

 - Logout safely ends authentication.
 - Place Order creates the main business transaction in the system.

+---

 ## 2. Task 7: Logout